repobee/repobee/README.md

 * Generate repositories for students based on master (template) repositories
 * Clone student repositories in batches
-* Peer review features: give students read access to other students' repositories to e.g. code review.
+* Peer review features: give students read access to other students' repositories to do code review.
 Easily revoke read access once reviews are done.
 * Support for group assignments (multiple students per repository)
-* Open, close and list issues for select student repositories.
+* Open, close and list issues for select student repositories
 * Extend RepoBee with the
   [plugin system](https://repobee.readthedocs.io/en/latest/plugins.html)
 * Support both for GitHub Enterprise and github.com
+    - **GitLab support in the works**, see [Upcoming features](#upcoming-features)
 * Very little configuration required on the GitHub side
-    - The only requirements is to have an Organization with private repository capabilities!
+    - The only requirement is to have an Organization with private repository capabilities!
 * No local configuration required
     - Although [setting a few defaults](https://repobee.readthedocs.io/en/latest/configuration.html#configuration)